Entanglement Dynamics of Noisy Random Circuits: Mapping to Statistical Mechanics Model

-We comment on the symmetry.
-If $p=0$, since both $W(~)$ and $|~|$ are invariant under conjugation, the weights have a $S_{Q}\times S_{Q}$ ``spin rotation" symmetry acting as independent left/right group multiplication.
-If $p>0$, the action must also keep various $n_{g_1,g_2}$ and $n_g$ invariant, hence only the diagonal $S_{Q}$ group remains, acting by conjugation.
-In the case of $Q=2$, the above statement should be slightly modified since $S_2$ has a nontrivial center (which is itself).
-The symmetry is $S_2$ (if $p=0$) and $\{id\}$ (if $p>0$).
+If $p=0$, then since both the Weingarten functions $W(~)$ and $|~|$ are invariant under conjugation, the weights have an $S_{Q}\times S_{Q}$ ``spin rotation" symmetry acting as independent left/right group multiplication.
+However, if $p>0$, then to keep various $n_{g_1,g_2}$ and $n_g$ invariant, only the diagonal $S_{Q}$ group survives, acting by conjugation.
+Hence, the depolarization (nonzero $p$) partially breaks the ``spin rotation" symmetry.
+Note that if $Q=2$, then the above statement should be slightly modified since $S_2$ has a nontrivial center (which is itself).
+The symmetry is $S_2$ (if $p=0$) and $\{id\}$ (if $p>0$), so there is still a symmetry-breaking effect.

-The traces, which are suitable contractions on the top boundary (explicitly specified later), manifest as fixed boundary conditions in the spin model.
-The initial condition translates to a free boundary condition for our setup at the bottom boundary.

-From \refeq{eq-Tformula} we can already see the effect of the depolarization in the spin model: the $(1-p)^{Q-n_a}$ factor favors spins with larger $n_a$.
-The depolarization acts as a polarizing field, which couples to the spins with energy $\propto-n_a$ and tries to polarize the spins to $id$.
-This field breaks the symmetry discussed above.
+Another way to see the symmetry breaking is by noticing the $(1-p)^{Q-n_a}$ factor in \refeq{eq-Tformula}.
+This term suggests that the depolarization channel (noise) acts as a polarizing field: spins have energy $\propto-n_a$ and favor directions with larger $n_a$, breaking the above-mentioned ``spin rotation" symmetry.